charleysmithschofield/snake-client/README.md

-### Cloning the Snake Client Project
+### Clone the Snake Client Project

   - Copy HTTP or SSH link from this snake-client repository.
-  - Make a directory to house this game on your local machine
+  - Make a directory to house the client side of this game on your local machine

         touch <directory name>
         cd <directory name>